Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-\hyperref[x:principle:prin_large_Z_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_Z_gaps}}} follows immediately from \hyperref[x:men:maxgap]{({\xreffont\ref{x:men:maxgap}})}, see also \hyperref[x:subsection:extremegaps]{Subsection~{\xreffont\ref{x:subsection:extremegaps}}}, combined with: \begin{principle}{}{}{x:principle:prin_large_gaps} An individual large gap of \(g\) times the average zero spacing contributes \(O(g)\) to the local maximum of \(\log\abs{Z(t)}\) within that large gap. \end{principle} Note that \hyperref[x:principle:prin_large_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_gaps}}} and \hyperref[x:principle:measuredensity]{Principle~{\xreffont\ref{x:principle:measuredensity}}} both indicate that when zeros move apart by \(g\) units on the scale of the average zero spacing, the effect is a factor \(e^{O(g)}\) on the size of the function.
-However, the justification in the case of a large nearest neighbor gap is quite different than the case of neighbor discrepancy for distant gaps.
-We have not been successful at handling the two cases in a unified way.

-\hyperref[x:subsection:nearlarge]{Subsection~{\xreffont\ref{x:subsection:nearlarge}}} is devoted to justifying \hyperref[x:principle:prin_large_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_gaps}}}. \end{introduction} \typeout{************************************************} \typeout{Subsection 8.1 Zeros near a large gap} \typeout{************************************************} \begin{subsectionptx}{Zeros near a large gap}{}{Zeros near a large gap}{}{}{x:subsection:nearlarge} To understand the effect of a large gap on the size of the function, we need information about the gaps adjacent to the large gap.
-From Haar measure \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})} on \(U(N)\) we see that the expected size of the immediately adjacent gaps is smaller than average.
-Bober and Hiary \hyperlink{x:biblio:BobHia}{[{\xreffont 13}]} expressed it as: \(S(t)\) tends to be increasing immediately before and immediately after a large gap.
+\hyperref[prin_large_Z_gaps]{Principle~{\xreffont\ref{prin_large_Z_gaps}}} follows immediately from \hyperref[maxgap]{({\xreffont\ref{maxgap}})}, see also \hyperref[extremegaps]{Subsection~{\xreffont\ref{extremegaps}}}, combined with: \begin{principle}{Principle}{}{}{prin_large_gaps} The size of \(Z(t)\) at a point comes from two independent sources: the carrier wave, and the local arrangement of zeros.
+An individual large gap of \(g\) times the average zero spacing contributes \(O(g)\) to the local maximum of \(\log\abs{Z(t)}\) within that large gap. \end{principle} \hyperref[nearlarge]{Subsection~{\xreffont\ref{nearlarge}}} is devoted to justifying \hyperref[prin_large_gaps]{Principle~{\xreffont\ref{prin_large_gaps}}}. \end{introduction} \typeout{************************************************} \typeout{Subsection 9.1 Zeros near a large gap} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Zeros near a large gap}{}{Zeros near a large gap}{}{}{nearlarge} To understand the effect of a large gap on the size of the function, we need information about the gaps adjacent to the large gap.
+From Haar measure \hyperref[betameasure]{({\xreffont\ref{betameasure}})} on \(U(N)\) we see that the expected size of the immediately adjacent gaps is smaller than average.
+Bober and Hiary \hyperlink{BobHia}{[{\xreffont 21}]} expressed it as: \(S(t)\) tends to be increasing immediately before and immediately after a large gap.
 To isolate the effect of only the single large gap, we propose to focus on the case where \emph{the nearby zeros are in their most likely configuration}.
 We will do this for zeros on the unit circle.